 White Space signals can travel long distances and are not obstructed by natural or man-made structures, allowing network operators to deliver fast, reliable, cost-effective broadband internet access to rural and hard-to-reach communities within the US.

-It seems only logical that the brains behind Tesla, SpaceX and the world’s largest battery is also implementing new technologies to provide broadband to the whole world.
+It seems only logical that the brain behind Tesla, SpaceX and the world’s largest battery is also implementing new technologies to provide broadband to the whole world.
 Alongside its main mission of reaching Mars, Elon Musk’s SpaceX has set itself the goal of beaming cheap, high-speed internet to communities around the world.

 Musk hopes to eventually have thousands of satellites in operation that will circle 300 to 700 miles above the planet in a project fittingly named Starlink.
 If successful, Starlink could change the way we think about broadband and the wider telecoms industry altogether.
 At present, Musk’s company has launched 60 broadband-beaming satellites and two demo devices into orbit aboard one of SpaceX's Falcon 9 rockets in May.